ton-community/ton-docs/docs/develop/func/functions.md

 ## Assembler function body definition
 As mentioned above, a function can be defined by the assembler code.
 The syntax is an `asm` keyword followed by one or several assembler commands, represented as strings.
-For example, one can define
+For example, one can define:
 ```cpp
 int inc_then_negate(int x) asm "INC" "NEGATE";
 ```
 – a function that increments an integer and then negates it.
 Calls to this function will be translated to 2 assembler commands `INC` and `NEGATE`.
-Alternative way to define the function is
+Alternative way to define the function is:
 ```cpp
 int inc_then_negate'(int x) asm "INC NEGATE";
 ```